 A less obvious item is your set of keys.
-From being in your pocket to twisting through a lock, they're coated in germs and most of us don't think to clean them or to wash our hands after holding them.
+From being in your pocket to twisting through a lock, they're coated in germs and most of us don't think of cleaning them or washing our hands after holding them.

 Cleaning Tip: Just give them a once over with a wet wipe every now and then to keep them shiny and bacteria-free.

 Yes, most of you may not think about it, but it isn't so surprising that your shoelaces harbour bacteria.
 On a rainy day, they can get splashed with all sorts of germs and dirt, especially if you're in particularly muddy grounds.
 Tying them could be a recipe for disaster and may give you all sorts of illnesses.

 Cleaning Tip: Place your shoelaces (obviously, after removing them from the shoes) in hot soapy water to clean them out before washing them with the rest of your clothes.
 But make sure they're tucked into something, so they don't catch the inside of a machine.
 That will only give you dirty laces and a broken washer.

 Bacteria are outsmarting us.
 Every day they grow better at eluding the drugs we apply against them.
 Until science doesn’t find a permanent solution, we will have to combat them on our own, to be safe.
 So, practise proper hygiene and ward off nasty infections for good.